language

 Want to quickly learn a language?

-Internet Helping Langauge Recording
+Internet Helping Language Recording

 The university of Manchester has an interesting project documenting the language of Gypsies: Romani Project.
 This is particularly interesting as Romani is rarely been written down if at all.
 Some years ago a picked up a book out of interest called Describing Morphosyntax, which highlights how many languages in the world are disappearing.
 It is a guide of how a linguist might document these vanishing languages.